paulhendricks/fib/README.md

 # fib

-To run, please execute the following in any shell:
+To install, please execute the following in any shell:

 ```shell
 git clone https://github.com/paulhendricks/fib